9 dead in Texas crash involving U. of Southwest golf teams - NewsBreak

 9 dead in Texas crash involving U. of Southwest golf teams

-Critically injured aboard the van were Canadian students Dayton Price, 19, of Mississauga, Ontario, and Hayden Underhill, 20, of Amherstview.
-Ontario.
-Both were taken by helicopter to the University Medical Center in Lubbock, about 110 miles (180 kilometers) to the northeast.

-The mother of freshman Laci Stone wrote of her loss on Facebook Wednesday.
+Family members confirmed freshman Laci Stone was among those who died in the crash.
+Stone graduated from Nocona High School in Texas in 2021, where she played golf, volleyball and softball.

-“She has been an absolute ray of sunshine during this short time on earth,” Chelsi Stone said in a post. “… We will never be the same after this and we just don’t understand how this happened to our amazing, beautiful, smart, joyful girl.”
+“She has been an absolute ray of sunshine during this short time on earth,” her mother, Chelsi Stone, said on Facebook. “… We will never be the same after this and we just don’t understand how this happened to our amazing, beautiful, smart, joyful girl.”

-Laci Stone graduated in 2021 from Nocona High School, where she played golf, volleyball and softball.
-She was majoring in global business management, according to her biography on the golf team's website.
+Laci Stone was majoring in global business management, according to her biography on the golf team's website.

-Tyler James' mother, June James, said she knew little about the circumstances of the accident.
+Golf coach Tyler James also died, according to his mother, June James, adding that she knew little about the circumstances.
 He coached the men and the women.

 “We don’t know what happened.
 It’s a huge investigation.
 We don’t have any idea as of yet,” James said during a brief phone interview.
 “This is kind of a shock.”